jestjs/jest/docs/ExpectAPI.md

 });
 ```

+:::note

-_Note_: In TypeScript, when using `@types/jest` for example, you can declare the new `toBeWithinRange` matcher in the imported module like this:
+In TypeScript, when using `@types/jest` for example, you can declare the new `toBeWithinRange` matcher in the imported module like this:

 ```ts
 interface CustomMatchers<R = unknown> {